-Inflation Rate in Sudan averaged 33.80 percent from 1971 until 2020, reaching an all time high of 181.50 percent in December of 1993 and a record low of -1 percent in December of 1979.
+Inflation Rate in Sudan averaged 38.15 percent from 1971 until 2020, reaching an all time high of 212.30 percent in September of 2020 and a record low of -1 percent in December of 1979.
 This page provides the latest reported value for - Sudan Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Sudan Inflation Rate - values, historical data and charts - was last updated on August of 2020.
+Sudan Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on November of 2020.

 Inflation Rate in Sudan is expected to be 145.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Inflation Rate in Sudan to stand at 92.00 in 12 months time.
 In the long-term, the Sudan Inflation Rate is projected to trend around 85.00 percent in 2021 and 65.00 percent in 2022, according to our econometric models.